ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 -  425 (Too Early): if the seq exceeds the server long-polling window

 -  429 (Too Many Requests): when the number of pending (long-poll) requests exceeds the server threshold.
-The server may indicate when to re-try the request in the "Re-Try After" headers.
+The server MAY indicate when to re-try the request in the "Re-Try After" headers.

 ##  Example {#iu-example}